rhine3/audiomoth-guide/resources/analysis-software.md

 You should always judge the performance of an analysis method by its performance on *your* dataset.
 Analysis methods are often published along with metrics to describe their performance, such as accuracy, precision, and recall.
 However, different recording conditions or different distributions of sounds present in your dataset can result in starkly different performance of the same method.

+This list is also available in the form of a (work-in-progress) spreadsheet [here](https://docs.google.com/spreadsheets/d/1Ba1MY4o5Sm1f08IekJcbxAtSjkDN71Z1RZ42kzrofJ0/edit#gid=0).

 **Audiomoth-specific**: user-generated tools for AudioMoths
 * [fieldtools](https://github.com/nilomr/fieldtools) (free) - plan deployments copy/format large numbers of SD cards simultaneously
 * [audiomoth-scripts](https://github.com/nwolek/audiomoth-scripts) (free) - a variety of spectrogram visualization bash scripts.
 Also includes script to rename AudioMoth hex files to human-readable filenames.